-- Encourage your group to drink enough fluids to stay hydrated-aim for 6-8 drinks per day. - Water is an ideal choice it's kind to teeth and calorie free - Sugary drinks including energy drinks are not recommended - Sports drinks are not suitable as an everyday drink.
+- Encourage your group to drink enough fluids to stay hydrated-aim for 6-8 drinks per day. - Water is ideal it's kind to teeth and calorie free - Sugary drinks including energy drinks are not recommended - Sports drinks are not suitable as an everyday drink.